jamestaddadcox/jamestaddadcox/README.md

 I see coding as an artisan craft—like writing, it involves creativity, flexibility, and close attention to detail, and is a process at the end of which one has the satisfaction of having made something.

+The profile photo, in case you're wondering, is from the 1981 movie *Possession*.

 ---

 ### Skills